thibmonsel/GPUSandbox/README.md

 - Same amount of warp divergence as in `day11`.

 **TakeAways** : This method is more optimal due to the better memory management with coalescing memory banks.
 Compared to day12 we saw a 2x improvement.

+# Day 13

+### File `parallelReduceUnroll.cu`

+**Summary** : Fourth example of the parallel reduction operator in CUDA.

+**Concepts used** :
+- Implemented Interleaved based parallel reduction method with unrolling

+**TakeAways** : Using unrolling methods allows for more optimization from the compiler side to enhance performance.
+# Day 12

+### File `parallelReduceUnroll2.cu`

+**Summary** : Third example of the parallel reduction operator in CUDA.

+**Concepts used** :
+- Implemented Interleaved based parallel reduction method
+- Dealt with warp divergence by using CUDA primitives.

+**TakeAways** : Used `__shfl_down_sync` that allows the data exchange to be performed between registers, and is more efficient than going through shared memory, which requires a load, a store and an extra register to hold the address.